syanco/human_mobility_wildlife/docs/project_notes.md

 ### Building DB

+/project/fas/jetz/data/MPYC/Anthropause/Inputs/MoseyDB

 ### Process and Clean Data

 * Using a control file approach for the study period segmentation/annotation b/c this allows future flexibility to assign individual-/cohort-specific study periods according to some covariate (e.g., taxa, location, etc.)
+* Script complete - saves two new tables to the db in "/processed_data":
+  * *event_mod* has occurences outside stufy periods removed and the basic study periods annotated
+  * *event_clean* further modifies that to remove outliers.
+Points >95% quantile for _both_ step length and turn angle are removed.

+  With the test dataset (~2.5 million occurrences) it's pretty fast (< 2 min) - may need to run on high memory HPC for full dataset

 ### Analysis